d-bl/GroundForge/README.md

 ### metadata

-The mark-down pages start with a metadata section, something like
+A mark-down pages start with a metadata section, something like

     ---
     layout: default